dapr/quickstarts/hello-world/README.md

 Now that Dapr and the Node.js app are running, you can send POST messages against it, using different tools. **Note**: here the POST message is sent to port 3500 - if you used a different port, be sure to update your URL accordingly.

-First, POST the message by using Dapr cli in a new command line terminal:
+First, POST the message by using Dapr cli in a new terminal:

 <!-- STEP
 expected_stdout_lines: